opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 ## Feature normalization

-Feature normalization is used to transform feature values to a consistent range, typically between 0 and 1 or -1 to 1.
+Feature normalization is used to transform feature values to a consistent range, typically between 0 and 1 or -1 and 1.
 This is done during the training phase to better understand the relative impact of each feature.
 Some models, especially linear ones such as SVMRank, rely on normalization to function correctly.

 ## Model upload process

 After training your model, the next step is to make it available for search operations.
 This involves uploading the model to the Learning to Rank plugin.
 When uploading a model, you must provide the following information:

-- The feature set used during training
+- Feature set used during training
-- The model type, for example, RankLib or XGBoost
+- Model type, for example, RankLib or XGBoost
-- The model's content
+- Model content

 The following example request shows how to upload a RankLib model that was trained using the `more_movie_features` feature set: